Noise Fit, Estimation Error and a Sharpe Information Criterion

 Note that we made the assumption that $\nu$ has the same covariance matrix as $r$ scaled by $\frac{1}{T}$.
 This is the case if $\hat \mu$ is the \textit{realized} mean return over the in-sample period.

-While the true returns are observed with noise, we assume that the covariance matrix can be observed without error.
+While the true returns are observed with noise, we assume that the covariance matrix $\Sigma$ can be observed without error.
 This is for instance true in a continuous time framework.
-But even without continuous return observations it is \textit{close to the truth} in reality as the estimated covariances is orders of magnitudes more precise than the estimated mean returns provided the number of parameters is not \textit{too large}.
+But even without continuous return observations it is \textit{close to the truth} in reality as the estimated covariance is orders of magnitudes more precise than the estimated mean return provided the number of parameters is not \textit{too large}.
 For instance in Example \ref{example_regression} below, even with $500$ stocks, we only need the covariance matrix of a few predictor variables over years of observed data.
 We do not need the covariance of the $500$ stocks themselves.
 We will comment on this later.

 Applications of the set-up lie wherever portfolio returns are linearly parametrized and are therefore ample within portfolio and asset management.
 The purpose is often to predict returns and maximize the out-of-sample Sharpe ratio.
 In the most simple case the vector $\theta$ could describe portfolio weights on assets or (tradable) risk factors $i=1,\ldots,k+1$.
 We illustrate this in Example \ref{example_portfolio_choice}.

 \begin{example}[Portfolio Choice] Let there be $k+1$ return streams $r^i_t$.
 Let be the return of a portfolio with weights $\theta$.
 With $\hat \mu$ the annualized realized mean return of $r^i$, $\Sigma$ its covariance, $\mu$ the (unknown) true mean and $T$ the observation length (all annualized), the setting fits the set-up described above. \end{example}

 To be clear, we do not envision $r_t^i$ to be $500$ different stocks of the S\&P500.
 We rather think of $r_t^i$ in Example \ref{example_portfolio_choice} as being the returns of factors or base portfolios like the first few principal components, long/short portfolios on stocks sorted by characteristics like price-dividend ratio, book-value, or momentum and where the optimal factor portfolio can be estimated over years of data.

 The main application we have in mind is estimating the out-of-sample predictive power of linear predictors.